QasimKhan5x/Chess-PostgreSQL/README.md

 `make && make install`

-Next, open a `psql` session and create the extension via `CREATE EXTENSION chess`
+Next, open a `psql` session and create the extension via `CREATE EXTENSION chess`.
+The `tests` folder contains many examples of interacting with the extension.